cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 --- abstract

-This document discusses the threat, risk, and controls on the followings;
+This document discusses technical and operational risks of crypto assets custodian and its security controls to avoid the unintended transactions for its customers.
-Online system of crypto assets custodian that provides the exchange service to its customer (consumers and trade partners);
-asset information (including the private key of the crypto assets) that the online system of a crypto assets custodian manages;
-Social impact that can arise from the discrepancy in the security measures that are implemented in the online system of a crypto assets custodian.

-This document is applicable to the crypto assets custodians that manages the private key that corresponds to crypto assets.
-It includes the organizations that outsources the key management to another organization.
-In such a case, the certain recommendations applies to those outsourcers.

 --- middle

 # Introduction

-TBD
+This document gives guidance as to what security measure should the crypto assets custodians consider and implement to protect the asset of its customers.
+The management of the secret key for the crypto assets especially has different aspects than other types of information systems and requires special attention.

+This document reports especially on the appropriate management of the secret key by the crypto assets custodians to avoid the unintended transactions for its customers.

 # Scope of this document

 This document discusses the threat, risk, and controls on the followings:

-* Online system of crypto assets custodian that provides the exchange service to its customer (consumers and trade partners);
+* Online system of crypto assets custodian that provides the custodian  service to its customer (consumers and trade partners);
 * Assets information (including the private key of the crypto assets) that the online system of a crypto assets custodian manages;
 * Social impact that can arise from the discrepancy in the security measures that are implemented in the online system of a crypto assets custodian.